VHS Revival yields to Dario Argento’s masterclass in visceral terror

 Helena Markos – Now death is coming for you!
 You wanted to kill Helena Markos!
 Hell is behind that door!
 You’re going to meet death now… the LIVING DEAD!

+For all of its grandiose spectacle, Suspiria is a movie which works on a purely visceral level, which grips your senses and drowns convention, leaving you squirming in a heap of primal fear.
+For a movie in which very little happens, it engrosses from start to finish, unleashing a deluge of sound and colour that saturates you in unforgiving waves — even during those seemingly innocuous moments where colours shift and Goblin’s unrelenting score suddenly leaps into action or quickly drains away.
 Some may question Suspiria‘s lack of traditional narrative, but there are plenty of other movies that are willing to indulge in that kind of convention.
 The fact that the plot is of little consequence often leaves you feeling like a child who, distracted by something engrossing and unfamiliar, has just wandered off from their parents on a busy high street for the first time in their lives.
 Suddenly you switch back on and everything seems uncertain and overwhelming.
-You don’t know where you are or what is happening, and your mind wanders frantically as you try to gain some kind of perspective amongst the giant, leering figures flashing by in a panic.
-As tenuous and illusive as childhood memories are, you never forget that moment, and after Susie flees the crumbling inferno following a quite startling climax, you know that you will never in your life forget the time you first watched Suspiria.
+You don’t know where you are or what is happening and your mind frantically wanders as you grasp for some kind of perspective among the giant, leering figures flashing by in a panic.
+As tenuous and illusive as childhood memories are, you never forget that moment, and after Susie flees the coven’s crumbling inferno following a hellfire climax, you know that you will never in your life forget the time you first watched Suspiria.